Stephen Flaherty: Career

 In 1992, Flaherty and Ahrens were signed by Disney to write the animated musical Song of the Sea, a coming of age story about a humpback whale.
 Though the film was never produced, several key development executives on the project would play a part in Flaherty and Ahrens' later film musical, Anastasia.

 Also in 1992, Flaherty and Ahrens wrote the musical My Favorite Year, based on the film of the same title, with a book by Joseph Dougherty.
-It was notably the first original American musical to be produced by Lincoln Center Theatre.
-Flaherty would eventually go on to write three additional original musicals for Lincoln Center Theatre, all in collaboration with Ms. Ahrens: A Man of No Importance (2002, with a book by Terrence McNally), Dessa Rose (2005) and The Glorious Ones (2007).
-He was nominated for Outstanding Music by the Drama Desk Awards on all three of these shows.
+It was notably the first original American musical to be produced by Lincoln Center Theater.
+Flaherty would eventually go on to write three additional original musicals for Lincoln Center Theater, all in collaboration with Ms. Ahrens: A Man of No Importance (2002, with a book by Terrence McNally), Dessa Rose (2005) and The Glorious Ones (2007).
+He was nominated for Outstanding Music by the Drama Desk Awards for all three of these shows.